 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Badass Decay: In the first season, Lee was an absolute beast who could copy his teammates techniques and always won easily before his match with Ray and Tyson.
 But in G Revolution, he's overly emotional and drives himself way too hard and in general, is just nowhere near as impressive.

 Ray briefly seems to come under this during the American tournament in season 1.
-After serving as the central character in the China tournament (even winning his team the final battle against Lee), he's relegated to only participating in 3 of the 4 rounds in America, and he loses 2 of them.
+After serving as the central character in the China tournament (even winning his team the final battle against Lee), he's relegated to only participating in three of the four rounds in America, and he loses two of them.
 To add insult to injury, Ray became the first member of the team ever to lose a match before the finals.
 Also, he undergoes a Curb-Stomp Battle against Eddy, getting taken down 0-2.

 Boring Invincible Hero: Tyson seems like this in G Revolution.
 The only loss he had that was due to his opponent actually being better, was a tag duel, which he wasn't used to.
 After the tournament, Tyson is on a huge winning streak against Ray, Crusher, and Garland, all top tier bladers.
 It gets so bad that you can even predict when he will win.
 Which is usually always.

 It is moderated somewhat by him being the most flawed of the main four, and even with his victory secured in an ultimate sense, he repeatedly suffers along the way due to his ego and bad attitude hindering his amazing skills.